jlorente/php-credit-cards/README.md

 PHP Credit Cards
 ================

-A PHP package to perform operations on debit and credit cards like validate brand, number and Luhn algorithm and formatting.
+A PHP package to perform operations on debit and credit cards like format, validate brand, number and Luhn algorithm.
 It validates popular brands like Visa, Mastercard, American Express, etc.

 This package is based on the [braintree/credit-card-type](https://github.com/braintree/credit-card-type) javascript package.
 All the card types configuration have been extracted from it.